smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/Recap/README.md

 Let's open the **boilerplate.ipynb** and **usage.ipynb** notebooks and see how it works.

 👉 Open **another terminal window** for the notebooks.
-This way we will be able to add and commit the code of our package as it evolves using `git` commands
+We will use the first terminal window in order to add and commit the code of our package as it evolves using `git` commands

 ``` bash
 cd ~/code/<user.github_nickname>/data-challenges/07-Data-Engineering/02-ML-Iteration/Recap